LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 ## Tying it all together

-Now we have a SelectablesManager that will provide use with all the selectable in the scene.
-All we need is pass them to the `UGUILassoSelector`.

-Back to the `UGUILassoSelector` class, lets add a reference to our new `SelectablesManager`, make sure to add the `[SerializeField]` attribute so we can assign it in the Inspector.
+Back to `UGUILassoSelector`, lets add a reference to our new `SelectablesManager`, make sure to add the `[SerializeField]` attribute so we can assign it in the Inspector.
 ``` csharp
 // UGUILassoSelector.cs
 [SerializeField] SelectablesManager selectablesManager;
 ```

-Wait a minute! - you said - So what about all the dependency injection things you been ranting about?
+Wait a minute! - you said - So what about all the dependency injection things you been rambling about?
 Aren't we supposed to pass in the managers using an `Init` method?

 Glad you asked!
-See, this is actually another form of dependency injection.
+See, this is actually dependency injection.
 Unity Editor is the dependency injector, and by using the `[SerializeField]` attribute, we're declaring what dependencies are needed.
 You've been using DI all this time!

-Told you DI is easy.
+There are a few problems with this method:

-The problem about this method, first, is that we can only inject a few limited Unity types (and our custom subtypes of them).
-That mean we will have to inject the whole Selectables Manager, even through we only need some members of the object.
+ - Can only inject a few limited Unity types: we have to inject the whole Selectables Manager, even through we only need some members of the object.
 It make `UGUILassoSelector` tightly coupled with `SelectablesManager`.
 We can't use one without the other.
-It make unit testing more difficult, and make the class less portable.

-You also have no control of the exact ordering.
-But in this case, the `UGUILassoSelector` don't need the `SelectablesManager` stuffs until the user try to drag something, which will always be after the Start method completed.
+ - No control of the exact ordering - you have to manage with a few methods like Start and Awake.
+In this case, the `UGUILassoSelector` don't need the `SelectablesManager` stuffs until the user try to drag something, which will always be after the Start method is completed.

-Another problem is we need to manually assign the SelectablesManager to every `UGUILassoSelector`, which is only 1 in this case, but you can see it wouldn't work in case of the Selectables.
+ - Need to manually assign the SelectablesManager to every `UGUILassoSelector`, which is only 1 in this case, but you can see it wouldn't work in case of the SelectableColliders.

-The benefit of this approach is the GUI.
+The most notable benefit of this approach is the GUI.
 Say if you're building a multiplayer RTS, you can give your designer theses scripts, and lets them hook up the Managers to the right players, may be changes the selection color for each player or whatever.
 Now they're responsible for calling the Init() methods instead of you.
 Putting the S in SOLID amirite 😁👍.

-Now that we have the SelectablesManager along with all of its selectables.
-We'll give this to the Lasso Selector when we receive the Drag event.
+Now that we have a way to retrieve all the selectables.
+We can give this to the Lasso Selector when we receive the Drag event.

 <div class="code-block">